Certified Aboriginal Professional Administrator

 The CAPA Program is specifically designed to set high quality competency standards and provide the learning opportunities which will enable administrators/managers working in Indigenous communities and organizations to gain knowledge and skills to significantly enhance their work place performance.
 There are three difference options available to obtain CAPA Certification.

-Option 1 - Online Program
+Option 1 - CAPA Hybrid Program (Scheduled Cohort)

 The CAPA Online Program requires the completion of 16 online courses: